Wix vs Squarespace Compared – Which Should You Use? Which is Best?

 Wix offers built-in email marketing.

-High-quality ecommerce tools, including built-in tools for scheduling and selling services, booking hotel reservations, and more.
+It has high-quality ecommerce tools, including built-in tools for scheduling and selling services, booking hotel reservations, and more.

 You can’t change a site’s template once you’ve chosen it.